Lapyl/solert/README.md

 # To Do for User

 - In Google Chrome, go to taxai.us.
+(Please message me if this server is down when you visit.)
 This Solert webpage shows journal in the top and map in the bottom.
 - From Google Chrome Extensions, open Solflare or Phantom Wallet Extension.
 The wallet should be set for your own account.
 Point it to Solana Devnet network.
 If the wallet has no SOL amount, add some SOL by Airdrop.
 On the webpage, click Select Wallet.
 Select Solflare Wallet.
 Connect the Wallet.
 - If asked by the webpage, create a new Alerts journal.
 Approve it in the wallet.
 Webpage will now show the created journal.
 The alert dialog box on the webpage requires latitude, longitude, and description of the incident you want to report.
 (Later versions of this tool will require address instead of latitude and longitude.)
 - Write 44 -100 Water leaking a lot.
 Click Publish on the box, and Approve on the wallet.
 The journal will add this entry, and the map will now add a marker at 44 -100.